alexdln/contection/modules/top-layer/README.md

 ### Dialog Styling

-For dialogs, it's recommended to specify global styles:
+For dialogs, it is recommended to specify global styles to ensure correct rendering and to gain flexibility in styles by styling only elements within the dialog box:

 ```css
 dialog {